waltsheppard/authapp1/README.md

 ## Prerequisites
 - Flutter 3.7.0 or newer (`flutter --version` to confirm)
-- Node.js 16+ (needed for the Amplify CLI)
+- Node.js 20+ (aligns with the latest Amplify CLI overrides tooling)
-- AWS CLI configured with an IAM user/role that can create Cognito/AppSync resources (`aws configure`)
+- AWS CLI configured with an IAM user/role that can create Cognito resources (`aws configure`)
 - Amplify CLI (`npm install -g @aws-amplify/cli`)
 - Xcode (for iOS) and/or Android Studio SDK/NDK (for Android)